srgvetal/macos-workspace-labels/README.md

 ### 🖥 Core Features
 - **Name your Spaces** — assign meaningful labels to desktops you choose, instead of “Desktop 1, 2, 3…”.
 - **Menubar integration** — always see your current Space name at a glance.
-- **One-click switching from menubar** — press, roll down, and release the mouse on the desired name; faster than Mission Control.
-Hold ⌥ to show names with MC numbering.
+- **One-click switching from menubar** — press, roll down, and release the mouse on the desired name – faster than Mission Control.
 - **Visual banner** — a quick, noticeable label at the top showing the Space name whenever you switch.
 - **Hotkey support** — press ⌘⌥L to quickly assign or change a Space name.

 ### ⚙️ Customization & Workflow
 - **Preset label system** — flexible reuse of labels from history or your own custom presets.
 - **Persistent storage** — labels are saved in an easy-to-read and editable JSON and restored after reboot.
+- **MC numbering view** — hold ⌥ while clicking the menubar label to display Spaces with Mission Control numbering.

 ### 🚀 Advanced Features
-- **Multi-monitor support** with smart grouping.
+- **Multi-monitor support** — smart grouping across displays.
-- **Multi-language support** (en/ru/de/fr/es/pt/ja/zh).
+- **Multi-language support** — en/ru/de/fr/es/pt/ja/zh.
-- **Auto-reload** on system wake and JSON file changes.
+- **Auto-reload** — triggered on system wake and JSON changes.

 ---